sohamm1804/analog-audio-equiliser/README.md

 1. Open `analog_converted.m` in MATLAB.
 2. Make sure the audio file is in the same directory as the script.
 3. Run the script.
-4. Observe the plots and listen to the audio playback.
+4. Observe the plots and listen to the audio playback..

 ## Requirements